sls33/Suda/readme.md

 where

-the size of Server's dataset is [1<<20, 8]
+the size of the Server's dataset is [1<<20, 8]

-the number of Client's ids is 1024
+the number of the Client's IDs is 1024

 # Secure data align with different intersection ratio: